Celestial Seasonings Success Story: Overview

 Ken Palas, planner and scheduler of the maintenance department, is responsible for ensuring that everything runs smoothly during three tea-making shifts each day.
 He relies on PMC, a computerized maintenance management system (CMMS) from DPSI.
 “I had used MicroMaint, an earlier version of DSPI’s CMMS, in a previous job.
 Since it worked so well I brought it with me to Celestial Seasonings,” says Palas.

 Palas explains that company management charged him with the task of creating a maintenance parts and labor system, and with providing daily, weekly, and monthly reports on both equipment and employees.
-“They wanted to measure scheduled maintenance, unscheduled maintenance, breakdowns, and monthly cost of inventory,” he says.
+“They wanted to measure scheduled maintenance, unscheduled maintenance, breakdowns, and the monthly cost of inventory,” he says.
 “It’s just the kind of information PMC’s reporting module was designed to produce.”

 Palas uses several PMC modules to keep equipment running smoothly and to ensure that management stays informed: